afreeorange/bock/README.md

 ### Miscellaneous

-* `/` is used for article namespaces.
-However, due to issues with UI Router, slashes are turned into `~2F`.
-I've given up on trying to fix this.
 * `_` is not allowed in titles.
 * Files/attachments go in `_files`.
 * `.md` is the only valid extension for Markdown files.